 C++ code generation is highly recommended since it can drastically increase the speed of simulations (see Computational methods and efficiency for details).
-To use it, you need a C++ compiler and either Cython or weave (only available for Python 2.x).
-Cython/weave will be automatically installed if you perform the installation via Anaconda, as recommended.
-Otherwise you can install them in the usual way, e.g. using pip install cython or pip install weave.
+To use it, you need a C++ compiler and Cython.
+Cython will be automatically installed if you perform the installation via Anaconda, as recommended.
+Otherwise you can install them in the usual way, e.g. using pip install cython.